SDG6 - Clean Water and Sanitation

 “Weaponization of water” i.e., the use of water – from its natural sources, usually not designated to anyone in particular – as a means of intimidating or harming others.
 This isn’t only restricted to water but also includes the relationship between other resources, such as petroleum, and the viability of water.
 For instance, resources like rivers can be used as currency or for starving out segments of populations.

 BBC Future: Water crises have been ranked in the top five of the World Economic Forum’s Global Risks by Impact list nearly every year since 2012.
-Over the course of the 20th Century, global water use grew at more than twice the rate of population increase.
+Over the 20th Century, global water use grew at more than twice the rate of population increase.
 Unprecedented levels of dam building and water extraction by nations on great rivers are leaving countries further downstream increasingly thirsty, increasing the risk of conflicts.

-INSTITUTE H21: PaulCollier, an expert on the economics of civil war estimated that close to fifty armed conflicts at the turn of the 21st century had a strong link to water and other resource exploitation, in which either licit or illicit exploitation helped to trigger, intensify or sustain violence.
+INSTITUTE H21: PaulCollier, an expert on the economics of civil war, estimated that close to fifty armed conflicts at the turn of the 21st century had a strong link to water and other resource exploitation, in which either licit or illicit exploitation helped to trigger intensify or sustain violence.
 The Syria and Iraq region has seen some of the earliest recorded, if not the most frequent, history of water’s use as a weapon.
 The territory of Syria and Iraq constitute part of the ancient Kingdom of Mesopotamia.
 The earliest recorded conflict over water in this region was over 4500 years ago when a dispute over access to irrigation water led King Urlama of the city-state of Lagash to cut off the water supply of the neighboring city of Umma.

 Egypt, Sudan, and Ethiopia all depend on inflow from the Blue Nile and have long exchanged political blows over the upstream Great Ethiopian Renaissance Dam (GERD) project – a dam built at $5bn (£3.6bn), and three times the size of Ethiopia’s Lake Tana.